ericliuche/tiger/parser/README.md

 that a string such as ```if a then if b then c else d``` will be unambiguously parsed as ```if a then (if b then c else d)```.

+### Differentiating Left Value and Array Instantiation

+Out initial implementation of left value and array expressions caused a shift-reduce conflict.
+This was due to the fact that our left value declaration ambiguously overlapped with that of the array expression definition.
+To sidestep this conflict, we explicitly defined the left value case for `ID LBRACK exp RBRACK` instead of relying on the recursive definition.

 ### Declaration Sequences

 Our initial implementation also produced shift-reduce conflicts for the parsing